Gray Area Foundation for the Arts

 What to Expect

-Gray Area also runs classes in creative coding, projection mapping, and related skills.
-These are open to beginners and do not require a technical background.
-The public events and open houses are the easiest way to see what they do without committing to a full course.
+Gray Area also runs classes in creative coding, projection mapping, and related skills, open to beginners.
+Public events and open houses are the easiest way to see the space without enrolling in a course.

 Visiting